 And yes, there’s a wine for that, which just so happens to also be from upstate New York.

-Did I mention these wings are a much “lighter” alternative to the deep fried restaurant versions?
+Did I mention these smoked buffalo chicken wings are a much “lighter” alternative to the deep fried restaurant versions?
 Plus they’re smoked, which makes them so much more flavorful!

-Secrets to great smoked wings with crispy skin:
+How to make great Smoked Buffalo Chicken Wings with crispy skin: